trigaten/Learn_Prompting/docs/applied_prompting/short_response.md

 import Auto from '../assets/short_content_auto.png';

-GPT-3 can be really good at short form responses with the right prompting.
-To demonstrate I will be looking at **solving discussion questions**, a common weekly assignment in a lot of college courses.
+With the right prompting, GPT-3 is very capable of writing short form responses.
+To demonstrate this, I will be looking at **solving discussion questions**, a common weekly assignment in many college courses.
 A response to a discussion question is usually about 100-700 words.
 Longer content can be bit more tricky as LLMs have limited memory.

 Let's look at an example of a basic discussion post question: